datawire/ambassador-docs/docs/argo/latest/howtos/configure-argo-rollouts.md

 ## 3. Create a manifests folder in your repository
 Inside of your repository, you will need a specific directory in which your manifests will live.
 If you don't already have one, create a directory called `manifests`.
 Inside of it add your existing services manifest files that you want to be able to use with Canary Releases, (for example, add a `service.yaml` file).

-An exmaple repository can be found [here](https://github.com/datawire/rollouts-demo).
+An example repository can be found [here](https://github.com/datawire/rollouts-demo).
 Otherwise, use the path of your existing folder that contains the manifests, relative to the root of your repository, in the `a8r.io/rollouts/scm.path` annotation.

 The annotations section of your `service.yaml` file should look something like the following:
 ```yaml